Endocrine & Diabetes Controversies in Adult Primary Care Practice 2020

 • Endless activities including theater, museums, fine dining, shopping, historic landmarks and more located just outside the Revere Hotel Boston Common

-• Assess the potential for an underlying endocrine etiology for patients presenting with subtle and non-specific symptoms
+• Evaluate the potential for an underlying endocrine etiology for patients presenting with subtle and non-specific symptoms

-• Select appropriate laboratory and imaging assessments to initiate the evaluation and management planning of patients suspected of having endocrine disease.
+• Choose relevant laboratory and imaging assessments to begin the evaluation and control planning of patients suspected of having the endocrine disease.

-• Evaluate and, when appropriate, refer patients to a consultant endocrinologist for further diagnostic evaluation, advanced therapeutic intervention and co-management when appropriate
+• Assess and, when appropriate, lead patients to a specialist endocrinologist for further diagnostic evaluation, advanced therapeutic intervention, and co-management when appropriate

-• Manage common endocrine conditions such as Type 2 diabetes, Osteoporosis, Vitamin D Deficiency, and primary hypothyroidism.
+• Handle common endocrine conditions such as Type 2 diabetes, Osteoporosis, Vitamin D Deficiency, and primary hypothyroidism.

-• Recognize the importance of non-alcoholic fatty liver disease
+• Understand the value of non-alcoholic fatty liver disease

 |Registration Type||Last Date||Price|